PDFs by language

 If you’re considering genetic testing, it’s very important to meet first with a genetic counselor or other health professional with knowledge of genetic testing.
 They can describe the tests to you and explain what the results may or may not tell you about your risk.
 Genetic testing is not perfect, and sometimes the tests might not provide clear answers.
-To learn more about genetic testing in general, see Genes and Cancer.
+To learn more about genetic testing in general, see Genetics and Cancer.

-At this time, because it’s not clear how useful the test results might be, most melanoma experts don’t recommend genetic testing for people with a personal or family history of melanoma.
+At this time, because it’s not clear how useful the test results might be, most melanoma experts don’t recommend genetic testing for all people with a personal or family history of melanoma.
 Still, some people may choose to get tested.
 In any event, people with a family history of melanoma should ask their doctor about getting regular skin exams, learning to do skin self-exams, and being particularly careful about sun safety.